angular/angular/adev/src/content/best-practices/runtime-performance/skipping-subtrees.md

 If Angular handles an event within a component without `OnPush` strategy, the framework executes change detection on the entire component tree.
 Angular will skip descendant component subtrees with roots using `OnPush`, which have not received new inputs.

-As an example, if we set the change detection strategy of `MainComponent` to `OnPush` and the user interacts with a component outside the subtree with root `MainComponent`, Angular will check all the green components from the diagram below (`AppComponent`, `HeaderComponent`, `SearchComponent`, `ButtonComponent`) unless `MainComponent` receives new inputs:
+As an example, if we set the change detection strategy of `MainComponent` to `OnPush` and the user interacts with a component outside the subtree with root `MainComponent`, Angular will check all the pink components from the diagram below (`AppComponent`, `HeaderComponent`, `SearchComponent`, `ButtonComponent`) unless `MainComponent` receives new inputs:

 ```mermaid
 graph TD;